 5. What is the swimming season?

 Traditional swimming season is Memorial Day to Labor Day.
-This pool has a heater that will allow members to swim from early in May.
+This pool has a heater that allows the pool to open first weekend in May and close last weekend in September.

 6. Are condos a part of the building next to the pool?
 If so, how many?